microsoft/pxt/docs/language.md

 * variable declarations with `let`, `const`
 * functions with lexical scoping and recursion
+* default parameter initializers, evaluated in the called TypeScript function when an argument is omitted or `undefined`, including on virtual/interface calls
 * top-level code in the file; hello world really is `console.log("Hello world")`
 * `if ... else if ... else` statements
 * `while` and `do ... while` loops